November 10, 2017 - January 7, 2018

-- Submit an anonymous comment on this page below.
-ALL submissions may be presented in the exhibition.
+- Submit a comment on this page below.
+ALL submissions will be presented anonymously in the exhibition.

 Brown People Are the Wrens in the Parking Lot is presented by Logan Center Exhibitions.
 Generous support provided by the Richard and Mary L. Gray Center for Arts and Inquiry at the University of Chicago.